manishmadugula/Notes/Code/leetcode_journal.md

     - SUM and then difference.
     - SUM of squares and sum for 2 equations 2 variables https://leetcode.com/problems/set-mismatch/
     - Using indexes as hashes and negating to mark those indexes.
+    - For some questions where 3/5/7 duplicates are present and 1 is unique, just have 32 counters for each bit and then finally simply take mod of 3/5/7 for all counters and reverse the items and that is the bit array representation of unique number.
+See (Single Number II)
+    - Say if an array has all duplicates except 2 numbers, compute xor of all to get a^b.
+Then divide all the nums in the array into 2 groups one where the msb of (a^b) is one and the other where it is zero, xor the numbers in Each of these groups.
+See (Single Number III)
 ## https://leetcode.com/problems/missing-number/
 - Don't go for overkill i.e array manipulation.
 Simply add all numbers and subtract from total sum including n.
 ```java